Optimal work extraction from quantum batteries based on the expected utility hypothesis: Conclusion

 \section{Conclusion}

 An agent that is non-neutral to risk performs the selection of a work extraction procedure with a given work statistics by looking on the expected utility, which characterizes the satisfaction of the selection.
 Here, we answer to the question: given a Hamiltonian, from which state does a risk non-neutral agent prefer to extract work?
 To answer to this question, we introduce the optimal expected utility by maximizing over all unitary cycles, generalizing the concept of ergotropy.
 The selection is made thanks to the expected utility hypothesis, comparing the optimal expected utility among the available initial states and choosing the state with the highest one.
-For incoherent initial states, we find the form of the optimal expected utility which is achieved by an optimal incoherent unitary transformation.
-We also find that majorization gives a sufficient condition to perform the selection.
+For incoherent initial states, we find the form of the optimal expected utility, which is achieved by an optimal incoherent unitary transformation.
+In the case of an exponential utility function, we find that majorization gives a sufficient condition to perform the selection.
 The optimal incoherent unitary cycle is investigated with the help of some examples, which are a qubit, a qutrit and two qubits.
-Interestingly, by adding quantum coherence in an initial incoherent state the optimal expected utility increases, so that the agent prefers the state with initial quantum coherence instead of the incoherent one.
-For a qubit the agent prefers the state with more initial quantum coherence, if the populations remain fixed.
+Furthermore, we examine an ensemble of quantum batteries, also showing that it is possible to get the maximum certainty equivalent and the ergotropy at the same time for certain unitary cycles.
+In particular, a general formula for the generating function of the ergotropy cumulants trivially follows from our results.
+Interestingly, concerning the effects of the initial quantum coherence, by adding quantum coherence in an initial incoherent state the optimal expected utility increases, so that the agent prefers the state with initial quantum coherence instead of the incoherent one.
+For instance, for a qubit the agent prefers the state with more initial quantum coherence, if the populations remain fixed.
+In the end, we think that expected utility gives an important criterion on how to optimize work extraction from quantum batteries in situations where the fluctuations are relevant.
+For instance, a single realization of the unitary cycle, which gives the maximum average work (i.e., the ergotropy), can give a random work far from the average value.
+In this case, searching an alternative unitary cycle that optimizes the extraction process by also looking at reducing fluctuations can be vital for agents averse to risk, and one way to achieve this is to maximize the expected value of a suitable utility rather than average work.